MeCRO-DEV/PSScanner/README.md

 5) Check ARP to use ARP scan.
 This is limited to the local network as ARP is a layer-2 protocol.
 ARP-Scanning a network which differs from the one your computer is on will be resulting zero nodes alive.
 ARP scan will exclude the IP of your own computer on which this script is running.
 6) ARP Ping delay [0-9ms]: Delay(ms) between 2 arp probes.
 I use UDP request for this type of probing.
 Default value is 2.
 7) Clear ARP cache before scanning: For the most accurate result, please clear the cache so you woudn't get any disconnected nodes and won't miss any new nodes, because it only scans the IPs in the arp cache.
-8) Output will be saved to c:\PSScanner once the scanning process completed.
+8) Output IP order is random due to concurrency, but it will be sorted and saved to c:\PSScanner once the scanning process completed.
 9) To clear the output window, just press ESC key, or it will be automatically cleared when you press SCAN button again.
 10) Even though it can scan IPv4 class A,B,C addresses, this tool is tageted on corperate LAN only, rather than WAN.
 Scanning /8 network will take long time.
 11) To get the best result, it requires an elevated domain admin account to run.